kyree-henry/SO00000324/README.md

 # Calendar App

-This is a Calendar App written in Angular, featuring appointment functionalities inspired by the UI of [Fantastical](https://flexibits.com/fantastical).
+This is a Calendar App written in Angularr, leveraging only `@angular/material` and `@angular/cdk`.
+The app includes functionalities for scheduling and managing appointments.
+The UI design is inspired by the [Fantastical App](https://flexibits.com/fantastical).

 ## Features